 Multiple business owners multiply the available skills and the risks

-Working together they realised the increased risk of something going wrong affecting the other director increases too.
+Working together they realised they had doubled the risk of something going wrong that could affect the other director too.
 The business recently needed to upgrade its commercial kitchen and delivery vehicles so Jade used her own house as security for the new business loan to make it happen.

 Good decisions good business